ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 git clone https://github.com/IBMRedbooks/IBMRedbooks-SG248385-Cloud-Object-Storage-as-a-Service.git
 ```

 2. Run the app locally.
-Open a CLI and change your working directory to
+Open a terminal application providing a CLI and change your working directory to
     the COS-WebGalleryStart directory.
 Please note the Node.js dependencies
     listed in the package.json file.
 Download them into place using the command
     shown in the following example.